 - This or that

 No matter how well you know your colleagues, there’s always going to be a few fun facts they keep in their back pocket.
-Have your teams submit their back-pocket skills, interests or experiences to someone on your HR team.
+Have your virtual team members submit their random skills, interests or experiences to someone on your HR team.
 Then challenge your team to guess which individual matches each fact.
 You can even make a competition out of it to see who can guess the most correct, or you can turn them into storytelling so employees can expand on their facts.

 Since you’re not in the office, you don’t get to see your colleagues’ desk pictures or meet the people closest to them as you might with in-office colleagues.
 If your team members and their loved ones are willing, ask to have an AMA (ask me anything) or Q&A, where you get to ask their family members, friends or roommates questions about themselves and their relationship to your colleague.

-You know the classic tv show MTV Cribs?
-Your team members could have a lot of fun hosting a mini version of this show by providing tours of their apartments and homes.
-Perhaps you can even have an MC to narrate the tour.
+You know the classic TV show MTV Cribs?
+Your virtual team members could have a lot of fun hosting a mini version of this show by providing tours of their apartments and homes.
+Perhaps you can even have an emcee to narrate the tour.
 Give your team several days notice so they have time to tidy up and prepare for their debut.

 Pictures really are worth a thousand words, and there’s a number of different directions you can go with photo sharing.
 You can encourage people to share pictures of their favorite memories, travels, closest friends, loved ones, pets or remote office setup.